EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Methods

 \section{Methods}

-EvoXplain treats explanations as outcomes that may vary across training runs, rather than as fixed properties of a single trained model or an average across multiple trained instances.
-Instead of assuming that a model class converges to a single mode of reasoning, EvoXplain empirically evaluates whether explanations are stable, whether multiple distinct explanatory patterns emerge, and how frequently each pattern occurs.
-The method follows a simple workflow: repeatedly train a model under fixed conditions, extract explanations, represent them in a common space, and analyse their stability.
+EvoXplain treats explanations as outcomes induced by repeated admissible instantiations of a training pipeline, rather than as fixed properties of a single trained model or an average across multiple trained instances.
+Instead of assuming that a training pipeline converges to a single explanatory basin, EvoXplain empirically evaluates whether explanations concentrate in a unique basin or separate into multiple distinct explanatory basins, and how frequently each basin is reached.
+The method follows a simple workflow: repeatedly instantiate the admissible training pipeline, extract explanations, represent them in a common space, and analyse their structure.

+All explanation vectors are represented in a common explanation space corresponding to the original input feature dimensions.
+Each vector $\mathbf{e}_r \in \mathbb{R}^d$ preserves the feature-wise attribution values produced by the interpretability method.
+EvoXplain does not apply transformations that alter the relative orientation of explanation vectors in feature space.
+This ensures that distances and clustering relationships reflect genuine differences in explanatory logic rather than artefacts of representation.